Graylab/deepH3-distances-orientations/README.md

 Other optional arguments can be listed using the --help or -h option.

 ## Requirements
+The code has been tested on python3.6
-torch, tensorboard (1.4 or higher), biopython (see requirements.txt for the complete list)
+See requirements.txt for the complete list of libraries.

 ## Authors
 * **Carlos Guerra** - [cguerramain](https://github.com/cguerramain)